 Office: Minnesota State House of Representatives, District 8B

-Alicia Kozlowski’s roots in Duluth and her communities run deep.
+Alicia Kozlowski’s roots in Duluth and in their communities run deep.
 They were born and raised in Duluth to an Ojibwe mother and Mexican father, and raised by a fiercely strong grandmother who was a hospital nutrition worker turned educator.
 Alicia is the child of a Mexican father who worked as a union electrician and an Ojibwe mother, who with an eighth grade education, worked as a housekeeper and child care provider.
 If elected, Alicia will be the first Two Spirit, Mexicana, and Ojibwe person to represent Duluth in the Minnesota State House.

 Office: Phoenix Union High School District, Ward 4

 When Ceyshe (say-sha) Napa was 8 years old, her family relocated to Phoenix from the Navajo Nation.
-Her identity as an Indigenous woman and as a product of public education is key in this race for Phoenix Union school board.
+Her identity as an Indigenous woman and as a product of public education is key in this race for Phoenix Union High School Board.
 Ceyshe believes that students and communities should see themselves reflected in their leadership and elected officials.
 If successful in this campaign, she hopes to show that urban Indigenous progressive candidates are electable and should be supported in all levels of government: local, state, and national races.

 Lumbee Tribe of North Carolina